 Is Lanzarote a safe destination to visit?

-Lanzarote is one of the areas in the world least affected by COVID-19, and this makes the island one of the safest destinations to visit.
-The relatively low population combined with the vigilance of the locals is paying off.
+Lanzarote is one of the areas in the world least affected by COVID-19, with all arrivals having to show a vaccination or a Covid Test, making the island one of the safest destinations to visit.

 What do I need to do before I fly to Lanzarote?